1940 World Snooker Championship: Semi-finals

 Both Semi-finals were also played as the best of 31 frames, with the first taking place from 7 to 9 March.
 Joe Davis and Donaldson met in the first semi-final.
 Davis won the first three frames but Donaldson levelled the match at 5–5 at the end of the first day.
 Davis won 7 frames on the second day to lead 12–8.
 On the final day Donaldson won the first frame but Davis won the next four to win the match 16–9.
 Davis then extended his winning run to 10 frames to leave a final score of 22–9.

 From 11 to 13 March, the second semi-final, between Fred Davis and Sidney Smith, was played.
 Smith established a 7–2 lead, before Davis won the last frame of the day to reduce the gap to four frames.
 Davis won seven frames on the second day to level the match at 10–10 and then added three of the five frames on the final afternoon to lead 13–12.
-Winning first two frames in the concluding evening session gave him a 15–12 lead and, although Smith won the following frame, Davis took the match 16–13.
+Winning the first two frames in the concluding evening session gave him a 15–12 lead and, although Smith won the following frame, Davis took the match 16–13.
 The final score was 17–14.